lottarueter/threshold-dm-test/README.md

-e# threshold-dm-test
+# threshold-dm-test

-**Code for the project “Comparing Forecast Performance on Large Panel Data with Unknown Clustering Structure”**
+**Code for Chapter 3 of the dissertation
+“Associations and Predictions in Challenging Panel Data Settings”**

-This repository contains the R code developed for the empirical analysis of a project that compares forecast performance in large panel datasets where the clustering structure is unknown.
-It includes data preparation, model fitting, statistical testing and visualisation scripts.
+This repository contains the R code used for the empirical analysis in **Chapter 3 (“Comparing Forecast Performance on Large Panel Data with Unknown Clustering Structure”)** of my PhD dissertation.

+The project studies the comparison of forecast performance in large panel datasets with unknown and potentially complex cross-sectional dependence structures.
+In particular, it implements a Diebold–Mariano–type test based on a thresholded covariance matrix estimator, designed to remain valid under heterogeneity, serial correlation and unknown clustering.

 ---